ray-project/ray/doc/source/cluster/kubernetes/user-guides/best-practices-kuberay.md

-(ray-kubernetes-setup)=
+(best-practices-kuberay)=

-# Set up a Ray + Kubernetes cluster
+# Best practices for deployment and storage with KubeRay

-This document contains recommendations for setting up a Ray + Kubernetes cluster for your organization.
+This document contains recommendations for setting up a Ray and Kubernetes cluster for your organization.

 When you set up Ray on Kubernetes, the KubeRay documentation provides an overview of how to configure the operator to execute and manage the Ray cluster lifecycle.
 This guide complements the KubeRay documentation by providing best practices for effectively using Ray deployments in your organization.